-Note that the reading for the second half of the week is section 1.3, skipping 1.2 for the time being.
+Note that the reading for next week is section 1.3, skipping 1.2 for the time being.

 Topic: Higher-order procedures

 Reading: Abelson & Sussman, Section 1.3

 Note that we are skipping 1.2; we'll get to it later.
 Because of this, never mind for now the stuff about iterative versus recursive processes in 1.3 and in the exercises from that section.